 Of course, if hipster dining isn’t your thing then don’t worry, crisp table clothes await at The George in Yarmouth.
 The Isle of Wight hotel provides fine dining at its finest.
 It also happens to have a stunner of a view.

-Formerly the home of the island’s governor (it once played host to Charles II), look out across the Solent and enjoy your meal without being surprised when the hulking great Isle of Wight ferry passes within yards of the hotel on its way to dock.
+Formerly the home of the island’s governor (it once played host to Charles II), look out across the Solent and enjoy your meal without being surprised when the hulking great Lymington ferry passes within yards of the hotel on its way to dock.

 Where: Quay Street, Yarmouth, Isle of Wight, PO41 0PE